DresIsNotReal/Mk2-3X-VABO-configs/README.md

 A simple mod for adding VAB Organizer compatibility to Mk2 and Mk3 Stockalike Expansion packs.
 That's basically it.
-Still totally WIP.
-Remember that I currently do not have the consent of Nertea and SuicidalInsanity's consent to publish this to the community; therefore it is not officially released and may be against the KSP community guidelines if you(excluding Nertea and SuicidalInsanity) download this.
+Only the file for Mk3X is completed, the Mk2X one is still indev.